drekka/Alchemic/index.md

 Alchemic {{ site.alchemic-version }} is a [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) framework for iOS.

-*Note: the documentation on this site is based on the coming v2.1 of Alchemic currently under construction in the develop branch.*

 Alchemic helps simplify your application's code by creating and managing your applications objects, and the dependencies they need.
 Alchemic's goal is to do this as simply as possible.

 # Features